tsuru/tsuru/docs/using/unit-states.rst

 Unit states
 ===========

-Unit status a the way to know what is happening with an unit.
+The unit status is the way to know what is happening with a unit.
 You can use the `tsuru app-info -a <appname>` to see the unit status:

 .. highlight:: bash